Chronic Pain as a Conditioned Behaviour

 SDR is superficially similar to Eye Movement Desensitization and Reprocessing, Emotional Freedom Technique, and Neuro-Linguistic Programming — all notoriously dubious psychotherapeutic modalities that skeptics have been warning people about for a long time.
 But the theory and principles of SDR are not the same.
 Christine says that she was once “one of the ‘energy psych’ crew, so I understand their perspective, as much as it frustrates me at times.”
 But she left that world behind, and SDR is a different kettle of fish.

 SDR is also often confused with “distraction,” “desensitization,” “inhibition,” “habituation,” or “exposure therapy.”
-These all related or similar concepts, but none quite captures what’s going on with SDR.
-It’s important to understand that disruption of reconsolidation is a specific neurological phenomenon and quite obscure.
+These all related or similar concepts, but none of them is quite the same as what’s going on with SDR.
+It’s important to understand that disruption of reconsolidation is a very specific neurological phenomenon, and quite obscure.

 DIY SDR?
 Can you do this for yourself?